AdobeDocs/analytics.en/help/import/data-connectors/lyris-overview/lyris-overview.md

     * *Lyris API Key*: Used for data population
     * *Query String Parameters*: These are appended in the landing page URL for Message ID and Recipient ID (Visitor ID).
     * *Lyris Server/URL*: The server value that you use in the Lyris system
-    * *Lyris Site ID*: Also known as “Customer ID”, this is the unique value for your instance of Lyris HQ.
-This can be located under “Customer Info” in the “Account Home” section of EmailLabs.
+    * *Lyris Site ID*: Also known as "Customer ID", this is the unique value for your instance of Lyris HQ.
+This can be located under "Customer Info" in the "Account Home" section of EmailLabs.

 ## Configure Adobe Analytics variables for Lyris{#configure-adobe-analytics-variables-for-lyris}